UPON REFLECTION 2020 SARAH MISSELBROOK – £16.99/16.99€ + p&p

 As collaborator, responder, reader, witness, interpreter, critic, or an ‘other’, when you enter into a dialogue with the artwork, medium and media, senses and matter, the narrative laid out by the artist is no longer only ‘hers’ but ‘ours’.
 As the words and images in this book pierce your heart there is no discernible difference between the two, the work becomes something else in the encounter with it.
 A new event in the dialogue between forest, self, I and ‘other’, creation and destruction.

-To purchase your copy of Upon Reflection 2020 from October Books in Southampton, either by post to a UK address or in store collection, please complete the following order form.
+To purchase your copy of Upon Reflection 2020 within the UK, you can visit God's House Tower in Southampton, or order your copy by post to be sent to a UK address by simply completing the following order form.

 International orders